MathsJam/mathsjam-site/README.md

 If your Jam doesn't meet on the second-last Tuesday of the month, you can add a line for 'jam_date_rule' and follow the convention of 'first/second/third/fourth(-last) Weekday', e.g. fourth Thursday, third-last Saturday.
 If you can't work out how to word it, do your best and we can fix it before merging.

 If you need to put your MathsJam on hiatus for a single month, this is also possible - add the 'hiatus_months' field, and then on successive lines add the months for which you won't be meeting, in the format YYYY-MM, as in the example above.
 This will automatically add a note to the site and remove it again afterwards.
+A similar procedure is available using the 'changed_dates' field for if your MathsJam is running on a different date for one particular month.

 ## Responsible people